 A common reason my clients decide to go with Cognito is because of its price.

 Quite simply, Cognito is at least an order of magnitude cheaper than its competitors such as Auth0 and Okta.
-This is a critical consideration for B2C (business to customer) businesses.
+This is a critical consideration for B2C (business-to-customer) businesses.

 I recently researched a number of security solutions (Auth0, Okta, OneLogin, JumpCloud, etc.) and found that most focus on B2E (business to employee) use cases.
-The pricing model reflects this focus in that the cost per user typically range from a few dollars per month to tens of dollars per month depending on what features you need.
+The pricing model reflects this focus in that the cost per user typically ranges from a few dollars per month to tens of dollars per month depending on what features you need.